-a.
-Fall and Spring

-1. Baseline Plan (declining balance)

-Allocates \$100/week plus any prior week carryover.
-Must spend entire

-balance by the end of the semester.

-2. Ad Hoc (declining balance)

-Students and parents/sponsors can

-add any amount to the declining

-balance at any time.

-No minimum

-Recommended Semester Rate

-b.
-Summer Programs Summer School residents and other students may utilize the Ad Hoc declining balance throughout the year.
+Fall and Spring Recommended Semester Rate a.
+1. Baseline Plan (declining balance) \$1,800.00 Allocates \$100/week plus any prior week carryover.
+Must spend entire balance by the end of the semester.
+2. Ad Hoc (declining balance) No minimum Students and parents/sponsors can add any amount to the declining balance at any time.
+Summer Programs b.
+Summer School residents and other students may utilize the Ad Hoc declining balance throughout the year.